huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 # ORGANISING and EXPLORING YOUR COLLECTION

-## How to view entities as cards, in a table or on a map
+## How to view entities and documents

+### View entities as cards, in a table or on a map

 All of the entities in an Uwazi collection live in an area called the **Library** ![](images/image_0.png), where they can be viewed as cards, in a table or on a map (as long as entities have an associated geolocation).
 Learn more about how to customise the default Library view.